aniladevareddyca/SudokuPuzzle/README.md

   - To run the project change the directory to web and do the following
     - run npm install
     - run npm start
-  - To run the test cases do the following
+  - To run the jasmine test cases do the following
+    - run npm test

 ## Sudoku Instructions
   - The intial puzzle is hard coded.
 To view the results click on solve puzzle.